superpose-labs/ares/SUPERPOSE_WORKFLOW_GUIDE.md

-# Complete Guide: KAIST Nonprehensile Dataset Workflow
+# Complete Guide: Open X-Embodiment Dataset Workflow

-This guide walks you through downloading, ingesting, visualizing, filtering, and exporting the KAIST Nonprehensile dataset using ARES on a Mac.
+This guide walks you through downloading, ingesting, visualizing, filtering, and exporting any Open X-Embodiment (OXE) dataset using ARES on a Mac.

 ## Prerequisites